Nutzzz/Civ5-EthnicDiversity/readme.txt

 	-- Credits and Thanks --

-- danrell, bernie14, Wolfdog, JTitan, snafusmith, Patum33, asioasioasio, Coffee Junkie, nautil, Nuvoloblu, Oleg153, Rabbit White, Splinter13, Generalmatt and all other unit makers for the models and conversions
+- danrell, bernie14, Wolfdog, Civitar, JTitan, snafusmith, Patum33, asioasioasio, Coffee Junkie, nautil, Nuvoloblu, Oleg153, Rabbit White, Splinter13, Generalmatt, Nutty, and all other unit makers for the models and conversions
 - RTW unit makers that have allowed conversion of their models to Civ5
 - seZereth and Porges, who created the initial regiment mod for Civ4
 - Pazyryk for SQL corrections